nathanbowness/UAV-Object-Tracking/README.md

 # Object Tracking using Yolov8 and FMCW Radar

-Currently in progress.
-But this project's goal is to create software that can be used to track UAV using both live Radar Sensor data and Video.
+The project is **currently in progress**.
+But this project's goal is to create software that can be used to track UAV using both live radar sensor data and video using yolo.
-This is done as part of a CSI 6900 project.

-# Development
+# Development and Running Locally
-Please see the [Development Environment](./docs/devEnviroment.md) Documentation for more details on running this locally.
+Please see the [Development Environment](./docs/devEnviroment.md) Documentation for more details on running this project locally and developing.

 # Run in Docker
 This project can be fully run and configured from a docker container.
 Follow the steps below to get the image build and running in a container.